 September 13, 2024–September 13, 2025

-In 1884, Charles and Theodore Holly established Holly Bros.
-Cheese Corp. to expand their father’s prosperous Handkäse enterprise near Philadelphia.
-They packed their hand-shaped cheeses in wooden boxes for distribution to major cities in the Northeast and Midwest.
-The cherished Souderton business flourished until operations ceased after the Great Depression.
+In 1884, Charles and Theodore Holly expanded their father’s Handkäse enterprise into Holly Bros.
+Cheese Corp., producing hand-shaped cheeses that were packed in wooden boxes and shipped throughout the Northeast and Midwest.
+The Souderton business thrived until the Great Depression brought operations to a close.

 Souderton, Montgomery County, Pennsylvania, 1894, by T. M. Fowler and James B. Moyer.
 Library of Congress, Geography and Map Division (left) and Souderton, Pa., 1924, by Sanborn Map Company.
 Public Domain via Penn State University Libraries Digital Collections, cropped (right)